XinyiQiao/abdelfattah-lab.github.io/_blogs/seglen.md

 > **How should prefix caching work for hybrid models?**

-In this work, we take the FLOP-aware cache eviction idea from Marconi—a recent approach for hybrid model prefix caching—and try to bring it into a real serving system SGLang.
+In this work, we start from the FLOP-aware cache eviction idea from Marconi—a recent approach for hybrid model prefix caching—and try to bring it into a real serving system SGLang.
 In doing so, we identified several practical considerations, leading us to propose a simpler heuristic approach: SegLen.

-SegLen is a lightweight, model-agnostic heuristic that captures the core intuition behind Marconi, while being much easier to integrate into a real serving engine.
-We implement SegLen in SGLang and evaluate it across a range of workloads and cache settings.
-Our results show that SegLen delivers strong performance while significantly simplifying system integration.
+SegLen is a lightweight, model-agnostic heuristic that captures the core intuition behind Marconi - but in a much simpler form that’s easier to bring into a real serving system.
+We implement SegLen in SGLang and evaluate it across a range of workloads and memory settings.
+Our results show that SegLen delivers strong performance while keeping the system much simpler.

 ## Problem